L400-RTI/Training-material/modules/05 - Data modelling.md

 ### Implementations

-Implementing effective data modeling practices in Fabric RTI is critical to ensuring performance, scalability, and maintainability of real-time analytics solutions.
+Implementing effective data modeling practices in Fabric Real-Time Intelligence is critical to ensuring performance, scalability, and maintainability of real-time analytics solutions.
 This section details how to implement key modeling elements, provides deep walkthroughs of functionality, and highlights critical design choices to be aware of.

 #### Update Policied Implementation